chengduoZH/FluidDoc/doc/fluid/user_guides/howto/training/single_node_en.rst

 Multi-card Training
 #######################

-In multi-card training, you can use :code:`fluid.ParallelExecutor` to run training :code:`fluid.Program`.
+In multi-card training, you can use :code:`fluid.compiler.CompiledProgram` to compile the :code:`fluid.Program`, and then call :code:`with_data_parallel`.
 For example:

 .. code-block:: python

     exe = fluid.Executor(...)

-    compiled_prog = compiler.CompiledProgram(
+    compiled_prog = fluid.compiler.CompiledProgram(
         fluid.default_main_program()).with_data_parallel(
             loss_name=loss.name)